MinhMXC/tp/docs/UserGuide.md

 ### Clearing everything : `clear`

 Clears all connections, tags and relationships from NetWise.
 Format: `clear`
+* You can also access the clear command by via pressing `File` menu and `Exit` at the top of the application window.

 ### Exiting the program : `exit`